sendbird/sendbird-chat-sample-android/groupchannel-categorize-messages/README.md

 ## How it works

-You can set a `customType` value in `string` to a message and use it as a filter when retrieving messages in a group channel.
-You can set the value when you send or update a message.
+You can set a `customType` value in `string` to a message in `GroupChannelChatActivity.kt`.
+This can be done either when sending or updating a message.

 ``` kotlin
 // GroupChannelChatActivity.kt